 It’s hard to look past KOHLER’s excellent build quality when testing their products, and the 3810-0 Santa Rosa compact toilet is a testament to that.
 This floor-mounted toilet is made of premium white china, features a wide, elongated bowl, and offers a very comfortable seat height of 29 inches.

 What steals the show, however, is the toilet’s exceptionally powerful flushing mechanism.
-The toilet utilizes an AquaPiston canister that pushes water out from all sides to create explosive power when flushing, virtually eliminating the possibility of clogging.
+The toilet utilizes an AquaPiston canister that pushes the water out from all sides to create explosive power when flushing, virtually eliminating the possibility of clogging.
 It only uses 1.28 gallons per flush, too!

 The toilet is surprisingly easy to clean, comes with a left-hand trip lever, and a durable design that’s made to offer you years of great functionality.